A Geometric Approach to Cylindrical Algebraic Decomposition: Analysis

-Moreover, Collins's Projection can be interpreted as a special case in our new theory, tailored to tackle hypersurfaces.
-The Collins-Hong Projection Operator consists of three types of polynomials: coefficients of polynomials, (sub-)discriminants of polynomials and subresultants of pairs of polynomials.
-By Corollary \ref{cor-collins-thm-1}, the coefficients of $f$ are used to construct the generic freeness of the map $\spec R[x_1,\ldots, x_{n+1}]/\ideal{f} \to \spec R[x_1,\ldots,x_n]$, the sub-discriminants of $f$ are used to classify the geometric fiber of the same map.
+In fact, a sign-invariant c.a.d.\ can be thought as a c.a.d.\ adapted to the hypersurfaces (variety of a single polynomial).
+Therefore, Collins's Projection can be explained in our new theory as a special case that tackles hypersurfaces only.
+The Collins-Hong Projection Operator \texttt{PROJ} consists of three types of polynomials: leading coefficients, (sub-)discriminants and subresultants.
+By Corollary \ref{cor-collins-thm-1}, the leading coefficient of $f$ is used to construct the generic freeness of the map $\spec R[x_1,\ldots, x_{n+1}]/\ideal{f} \to \spec R[x_1,\ldots,x_n]$, the sub-discriminants of $f$ are used to count the geometric fiber of the same map.
 Similarly, the subresultants of $f$ and $g$ are used to construct the generic freeness of the map $\spec R[x_1,\ldots,x_{n+1}]/\ideal{f,g}\to \spec R[x_1,\ldots,x_n]$!
-So there are enough polynomials in the Collins-Hong Projection Operators to define the regions returned by our Algorithms \ref{algo-PROJ1} and \ref{algo-Proj2}.
-Therefore, our theory is a further development of Collins's work.
-A comparison can be found in Table \ref{table-comparision-cads}.
+So there are sufficiently many polynomials in the Collins-Hong Projection Operators to define the regions returned by our Algorithms \ref{algo-PROJ1} and \ref{algo-PROJ2}.

+The advantage of the new idea is the ability to exploit all equations in the projection phase, avoiding unnecessarily refined decomposition.
+Actually, a $\mathtt{PROJ}(\mathcal{F})$-sign-invariant c.a.d.\ is not necessarily needed.
+Since we can conclude the geometric delineability over a region, it should be more economic if we work directly with regions instead of polynomials.
+The reason is simple: a $\mathtt{PROJ}(\mathcal{F})$-sign-invariant c.a.d.\ is adapted to all semi-algebraic sets that can be defined by $\mathtt{PROJ}(\mathcal{F})$, but a c.a.d.\ adapted to some semi-algebraic sets defined by $\mathtt{PROJ}(\mathcal{F})$ is not necessarily $\mathtt{PROJ}(\mathcal{F})$-sign-invariant.
+Therefore, a $\mathtt{PROJ}(\mathcal{F})$-sign-invariant c.a.d.\ might decompose the real space into more pieces than what is really needed.
+The following example we learned from Christopher Brown can be used to show the advantage of geometric theory. \begin{example} Let $f=w^2 + ((x + y)^2 u - y z)\in R[x,y,z,u,w]$.
+We will build an $f$-sign-invariant cylindrical algebraic decomposition of $R^5$, using the classical method and our method.

+Using the Collins-Hong Projection Operator \cite{collins1975quantifier,hong1990improvement}, the problem is reduced to computing lower-dimensional sign-invariant c.a.d.s of $R^4,\ldots,R^1$ and the projection polynomials can be found in the left column of Table \ref{table-f-sign-inv.-cad}.
+The final result consists of 297 cells in $R^5$.

+When applying McCallum-Brown Projection Operator \cite{mccallum1998improved,brown2001improved}, the same family of projection polynomials is generated.
+However, the nullification problem occurs, as the projection of $V((x+y)^2 u -y z)$ downto $\mathbb{A}_R^3$ is not quasi-finite (it has 1-dimensional fibers over $V(x+y,yz)$).
+In this case, the use of McCallum-Brown projection is not guaranteed to be correct by their theory (although it generates the same c.a.d.\ as Collins-Hong Projection does).

+Notice that a c.a.d.\ adapted to $\{V(f),V(0)\}$ is an $f$-sign-invariant c.a.d.\ of $R^5$, so it enables the use of our \texttt{GeometricCAD} algorithm.
+In our theory, this problem is reduced to compute a lower-dimensional c.a.d.\ adapted to another family of varieties recursively.
+The right column in Table \ref{table-f-sign-inv.-cad} shows the varieties needed to compute the c.a.d..
+The final result consists of 75 cells in $R^5$.